 • Salt and freshly ground black pepper to taste

-This avocado and egg salad recipe is so quick and easy to make!
+This egg salad without mayo recipe is a quick and easy one to make!
 It comes together in about 15 minutes start-to-finish!

 1. Make hard boiled eggs: Boil eggs.
 Cool and peel eggs.
 Chop egg and add it to a mixing bowl.